philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

 Instead of using keys, arrays use a built in index to keep track of location.
 The index of arrays starts at 0.
 If we wanted to access the second value of this array (nuggets) we could do so by typing `teams[1];`

 If your data was as simple as this, using objects and arrays might seem unnecessary.
-They start to shine when you have data that's a little more complex.
+They start to shine when you have data sets that are larger.
 To work with more data, we'll probably want to use a loop

 ## Loops
 Loops enable you to run a block of code multiple times.
 You can use a loop with objects and arrays to execute a block of code on each item in the structure.